aayzaa/barcelona_rental_prices_no_sklearn/README.md

-# 📈 Barcelona Renting Price Predictor 📉
+# 📈 Barcelona Rental Price Predictor 📉

 _A predictor of rental prices of apartments in Barcelona._